5 Creative and Healthy Ways to Use Up Thanksgiving Leftovers

 4. Bake It

 Repurpose leftovers into something new by making a casserole or baked dish.
-You can get creative with our Loaded Mashed Potato Pancake recipe, or keep it classic with our Turkey-Green Bean Shepherd's Pie.
+You can get creative with our Loaded Mashed Potato Pancake recipe (pictured above), or keep it classic with our Turkey-Green Bean Shepherd's Pie.
 Shepherd's pie is a great meal for one if you have a small ramekin or cast iron dish, might I add (you'll just need to adjust the recipe amounts and time).
 This allows you to enjoy a hearty hot meal that feels a little more interesting compared to the typical Thanksgiving meal that you may be getting sick of by now.
 If you are feeling up for something more time intensive and have leftover pie crust, Turkey Pot Pie is delicious as well.

 5. Put It in Pasta